MaximeCaute/Rethinking_OR_with_RL/Bibliography/bibliography.md

 - **Year: December 2019**
 - [Link to the preprint - article under license](https://arxiv.org/pdf/1903.03882.pdf)
 - [Link to the article - under license](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8793143)

+The authors use a distributed method, which means that agents do not anticipate the behavior of others.
+Furthermore, their methods allows for ride-sharing between several customers.
+They also used convolutional NN for future demand.

 ## RL for transportation systems